January 21, 2022 | Firm News

 Multi-car accidents are often caused by a single culprit.
 However, that culprit is not always one of the drivers.
 Sometimes the government is responsible for dangerous road conditions.
 Car manufacturers can also be held liable for malfunctioning parts.

 If you are involved in a multi-car accident in Florida, it is possible that a party that wasn’t even behind the wheel could be responsible.
 If you were injured in a multi-car accident, speak with one of the experienced Ft.
-Lauderdale personal injury attorneys at South Florida Law, PLLC.
+Lauderdale personal injury attorneys at Newman Injury Law.
 We can help you investigate the factors involved in your accident and assess who may be liable for your damages.

 When multiple parties could be responsible for the harms that resulted from a multi-car accident, Florida courts will use a legal theory called pure comparative negligence to determine liability.
 Pure comparative negligence requires the court to determine each party’s proportional share of responsibility for the accident and order compensation accordingly.